Current Projects

 Visual representations

 DNA is depicted in many different ways, which may or may not be clear to learners.
+Visual literacy refers to a person's ability to "read" (interpret) and "write" (draw/create) scientific representations.
 The image here is from a project involving a card-sorting task that investigates the differences between novices and experts in how they categorize images.
 As students gain experience they become more expert-like in their performance on the task.
-A paper is in preparation on this project, and the tool is available for use by instructors for teaching and/or assessment purposes.
-Another current project is comparing how students interpret 2-D figures and 3-D suggestive videos of the same cellular processes.
+The tool is available for use by instructors for teaching and/or assessment purposes.
+A current project is comparing how students draw and explain pictures of DNA, genes, and chromosomes.

 DNA Landscape